How To Bet On The Arkansas Derby In Canada | Sports Betting

 Arkansas Derby Betting in Canada with our Trusted Sports Betting Sites.

-The 2023 Arkansas Derby is another of the big Kentucky Derby Trials for horse racing fans to get some clues for the main Churchill Downs race on May 6 race.
+The 2023 Arkansas Derby is another of the big Kentucky Derby Trials for horse racing fans to get some clues for the main Churchill Downs race on May 6.

 There is a huge $1.25m purse on offer to the Arkansas Derby horses ahead of Saturday’s Oaklawn Park race, where the Tim Yakteen-trained Reincarnate tops the betting.